 "What to expect from the CCRP course"

-We want to offer you our best support with possibly available sponsorships and other local benefits.
-Please provide us with your email and profession and we will send you all available options right away!
+We want to offer you our best support available to include possibe sponsors and other benefits.
+Please send us your email address and let us know your profession.
+We will promptly contact you with all the options available for you!